Purchases journal

 1. The total of accounts payable column is credited to accounts payable account in the general ledger.

-2. The total of inventory column is posted to inventory account in the general ledger.
+2. The total of the inventory column is posted to the inventory account in the general ledger.

-3. The total of all other items are posted to their relevant accounts in the general ledger.
+3. The total of all other items is posted to their relevant accounts in the general ledger.

 Consider the following example for a better understanding of the whole discussion.